JoyZadan/paleo-recipes/README.md

 - Responsive sidebar for users to access links to search recipes, add recipe and log out
 - Username prominently displayed on top left hand side of sidebar (for desktops)
 - Sidebar dynamically moves below navbar on small and medium device
+- Render all recipes shared by the registered user to be available on his/ her User Dashboard

 ### **CRUD TABLE**